InterWorks-Public/Date-Engineering-Documentation-Guide/03_Sources/API's and Connections.md

 # Data Formats and Transformation

-*Describe how the data is received and transformed*
+*Describe how the data is received and transformed.
+This will depend on Rest APIs, file based sources, etc. Try to not fall into too much depth here as this should mostly be handling by the architecture section.
+If you feel the need, you can link to those files here as well.

 - Common data formats: (JSON, XML, Parquet, CSV)
 - Schema evolution: How do changes in API responses affect downstream processing?